hanchang/manager-readme/README.md

 **Asking if you can ask a question:** just ask.
 Don’t ever drop a message in Slack asking if I have a few minutes; if you’re asking, I assume it’s important and I will make a few minutes for you.
 Leave a note about what you want to talk about in Slack and I’ll get back to you ASAP.

 **Not following process:** I am pretty anal about having things systemized and followed.
 This may occasionally be overboard from what we actually need as a team.
 Please push back when you think that’s the case, but also be aware that my desire for structure is a result of needing to manage a lot of complex systems simultaneously.
-Mainly this manifests in not updating Jira tickets or Github PRs.
+Mainly this manifests in not updating Trello tickets or Github PRs.